Spring Garden Revival

 Storm Debris Management & Emergency Response Coordination with Acton

-Severe weather events in Acton, such as Nor’easters, hurricanes, and ice storms, require coordinated storm debris management.
-The DPW announces emergency collection schedules and may open temporary drop-off sites.
+Severe weather events in Acton (Nor’easters, hurricanes, ice storms) require coordinated storm debris management.
+The Town announces emergency collection schedules and may open temporary drop-off sites.
 Residents must separate organic brush from construction debris and place items curbside without blocking streets.
 Priority is given to emergency routes and major thoroughfares.
-For major disasters, FEMA documentation and temporary debris storage may be implemented.
+For major disasters, documentation is required for FEMA assistance, and temporary debris storage sites may be established.
 Public safety is ensured through traffic control and coordination with utility companies for power line clearance.
-For emergency response, contact:
+For emergency procedures and updates, contact:

 Acton Police Department